akilarif/IAMDinosaur/README.md

 We have also, one output with 3 possible states:

-1. output < 0.45: Press DOWN key
+1. output = 0.00: Press DOWN key
-2. output > 0.55: Press UP key
+2. output = 1.00: Press UP key
-2. default: Release both keys
+2. output = 0.50: Release both keys

-## Genetic Algorithm
+## Reinforcement Learning Algorithm

-Each Generation consists of 12 neural networks (Genomes).
+There are currently 3 sensors:

+1.For sensing smaller cacti & pterodactyls flying at the bottom, 2.For sensing larger cacti & pterodactyls flying in the middle, and 3.For sensing the pterodactlys flying above the dinosaur's head.

-Each genome is tested with the game, by constantly mapping the read inputs from  the game to the inputs of the neural network, and by getting the output/activation from the network and applying to the keys of the keyboard.
+Each sensor has 3 parameters- value, size and speed. value measures the distance from the obstacle, size measures the width of the obstacle and speed measures the speed of the approaching obstacle.

-While testing each genome, we keep track of it's "fitness" by counting jumped cactus in the game.

-When an entire generation is completed, we remove the worst genomes until achieving `N` genomes.
-With those `N` genomes, we then select two randomly, and cross-over their values/configurations.
-After that, we apply random mutations in the values/configurations of the Neural Network, creating a new genome.

-We do the cross-over/mutation until we get 12 genomes again, and repeat it constantly.
+Speed of all the approaching obstacles are same at an instant.
+So, speed from the first sensor(refer above) is enough.

+So, there are 7 inputs in total.
+The set of these 7 inputs constitutes a state.
+An action is carried out depending on the current state.
+Epsilon-greedy policy is followed (i.e.) a random action occurs with a probability epsilon (0 < epsilon < 1).
+This is used for exploration, so that the dinosaur may find a better action and improve.

+If the dinosaur crosses a cactus, then a reward of +1 is given.
+If the dinosaur dies (Game over), then a reward of -1000 is given.

 ## Implementation

-All the implementation was done using Node.js, with Synaptic (Neural Network library), and RobotJs (a library to read pixels and simulate key presses).
+All the implementation was done using Node.js, Reinforcejs (Reinforcement Learning library, developed by karpathy-> https://github.com/karpathy/reinforcejs), and RobotJs (a library to read pixels and simulate key presses).

 There are a few files in the project: